 2. The subject and ideology.
 In this part of the course we will study the relevance of psychoanalytic approaches, especially of the Freudian and Lacanian traditions as applied in political theory by Slavoj Zizek and others.

 3. The nature of democracy.
-The stress here will be in discussing the crisis of the liberal democratic model and its ‘post-democratic’ mutations, as well as in evaluating the different re-orientations of democracy proposed in contemporary political theory (from deliberative to radical democratic models).
+The stress here will be in discussing the crisis of the liberal democratic model and its ‘post-democratic’ mutations, as well as in evaluating the different re-orientations of democracy proposed in contemporary political theory (from deliberative to radical democratic models and populism).